-Legal and regulatory risks relate to the unenforceability of a transaction due to an organisation not having the legal capacity or power to enter into the transaction usually because of prohibitions contained in legislation.
+Legal and regulatory risks relate to the unenforceability of a transaction due to an organisation not having the legal capacity or power to enter into the transaction, usually because of prohibitions contained in legislation.
 While legal risks are more relevant for banks, the Council may be exposed to such risks.
-If the Council is unable to enforce its rights due to deficient or inaccurate documentation the Council will seek to minimise this risk by:
+In the event that the Council is unable to enforce its rights due to deficient or inaccurate documentation, the Council will seek to minimise this risk by: